Outside (David Bowie album): Initial sessions

-Bowie's primary collaborator for Outside was the producer Brian Eno (pictured in 2015), who previously worked with Bowie on his late-1970s Berlin Trilogy.
+Bowie's primary collaborator for Outside was Brian Eno (pictured in 2015), who had previously worked with Bowie on his late-1970s Berlin Trilogy.

 Recording for Outside began in March 1994 at Mountain Studios in Montreux, Switzerland.
 Production was handled by Bowie, Eno and David Richards, the co-producer of Never Let Me Down (1987) and The Buddha of Suburbia.
 Bowie and Eno were adamant about creating something different from the Berlin albums.
 The latter explained: "We don't want to make another record of a bunch of songs.
 There's got to be a bigger landscape in play than that."
 Returning Bowie collaborators included Gabrels on guitar, Erdal Kızılçay on bass, (Note: After contributing to Never Let Me Down and The Buddha of Suburbia, Outside marked Bowie and Kızılçay's final collaboration.) and Mike Garson on piano.
 (Note: Garson was a regular in the mid-1970s and guested on Black Tie White Noise and Buddha.)
 Also returning from Black Tie was Soul Asylum drummer Sterling Campbell, whom Bowie described as "spontaneous and extremely inventive.
 [He] plays a song differently every time; there are different shades of his teacher, Dennis Davis."
 (Note: Davis was Bowie's primary drummer from 1975 to 1980.)

 Departing from the process of Bowie's most recent works, the majority of the tracks were composed on the spot in the studio; some were entirely improvised.
-During the sessions, Bowie and Eno used experimental techniques previously utilised during the Berlin Trilogy, such as the latter's Oblique Strategies cards – "part-fortune cookie, part-Monopoly 'Chance' cards" intended to spark creative ideas.
+During the sessions, Bowie and Eno used experimental techniques previously utilised during the Berlin Trilogy sessions, such as the latter's Oblique Strategies cards – "part-fortune cookie, part-Monopoly 'Chance' cards" intended to spark creative ideas.
 Each one contained a written character, such as "You are the disgruntled member of a South African rock band.
 Play the notes that were suppressed."
 Bowie elaborated that the cards set the tone for each day, taking the music into "obscure" directions: "And it would very rarely lapse into the cliché."
 Eno stated that this was done as a way for the musicians to "free you from being yourself".
 Garson and Gabrels responded favourably to the cards, but Kızılçay was opposed at first, finding them confusing and useless.
-He later complained about Eno's methods to the biographer Marc Spitz, stating "he cannot even play four bars ...[nor] play two harmonies together. [...]
+He later complained about Eno's methods to Bowie biographer Marc Spitz: "he cannot even play four bars ...[nor] play two harmonies together. [...]
 I don't know how he became so famous."